Karaite Judaism: Four species

+Definition of "Jew" and "Karaite"

-Karaite Judaism follows patrilineal descent, meaning a Jew is either someone whose father is Jewish (since almost all Jewish descent in the Tanakh is traced patrilineally) or both of whose parents are Jews, or one who has undergone a formal conversion which entails circumcision for uncircumcised males and formally accepting the God of Israel as one's own God and the people of Israel as one's own people.
+Most Karaites follow patrilineal descent, meaning a Jew is either someone whose father is Jewish (since almost all Jewish descent in the Tanakh is traced patrilineally) or both of whose parents are Jews, or one who has undergone a formal conversion which entails circumcision for uncircumcised males and formally accepting the God of Israel as one's own God and the people of Israel as one's own people.

+In contrast, Eastern European Karaites traditionally believe both parents must be Karaites for an individual to be considered a Karaite.

+Conversion

+Historically, Karaite communities have both accepted and rejected the concept of giyyur.
+From 1465 until 2007, Egyptian Karaite communities had a ban on the acceptance of gentile converts.
+Rabbinical Jews, however, were not required to convert, rather they affiliate with a community or choose to follow Karaism.

-Karaites believe that conversion to the Jewish people should be done after living among Jews (preferably Karaite) in the form of a vow (the dominant position among modern Karaites maintains that this oath should be taken before a Karaite Beit Din whose members act on the behalf of the Israeli Council of Sages); see Exodus 12:43–49, Ruth 1:16, Esther 8:17, and Isaiah 56:1–8 and studying the Tanakh.
+Egyptian Karaites believe that conversion to the Jewish people should be done after living among Jews (preferably Karaite) in the form of a vow (the dominant position among modern Karaites maintains that this oath should be taken before a Karaite Beit Din whose members act on the behalf of the Israeli Council of Sages); see Exodus 12:43–49, Ruth 1:16, Esther 8:17, and Isaiah 56:1–8 and studying the Tanakh.
 Also Ezekiel the prophet states that gerim ("sojourners") who have joined themselves to the Children of Israel will be given land inheritance among the tribes of Israel among whom they live during the final Redemption.

+Eastern European Karaite communities consider Karaism to be a separate ethno-religion entirely and mostly reject conversion, though there have historically been exceptions.
+In early 20th century Harbin, after the overthrow of Tsar Nicholas II, a local Karaite community begin to accept gentile converts after they were inspired by the dubious claim of a mass Khazar conversion to Karaism.
+Rabbinical Jews also had to convert to become Karaites in Eastern Europe, though this practice was notably rare.

 Pronouncing the Tetragrammaton

-In the Middle Ages, some, such as the Karaites Jews in Greater Khorasan, viewed pronouncing the Tetragrammaton as a mitzvah because the name appears some 6800 times throughout the Tanakh.
+In the Middle Ages, some, such as the Karaite Jews in Greater Khorasan, viewed pronouncing the Tetragrammaton as a mitzvah because the name appears some 6800 times throughout the Tanakh.
 Today, publicly uttering the Tetragrammaton is a controversial issue among Karaites.
 Virtually all traditional Karaites view the pronunciation of God's name to be blasphemous, and adhere to the rabbinic tradition of substituting Adonai when coming across YHWH while reading.
 Other Karaites and some of those coming from a rabbinic background like Nehemia Gordon and Ḥakham Meir Rekhavi, as well as some joiners to the people of Israel through Karaite Judaism such as James Walker and Daniel ben Immanuel, do not consider the pronunciation of the Tetragrammaton to be forbidden.
 There is, however, disagreement among scholars as to the correct pronunciation of the Tetragrammaton.